Why You Should Migrate from SQL to NoSQL for Time Series Data

 Another benefit of noSQL databases is the increased potential for scalability.
 SQL databases use table structures while noSQL databases typically use key-value stores.
 This means that SQL-based databases scale vertically (scaling them up requires a beefier server, more processing power, etc.) while noSQL databases tend to scale horizontally (scaling up involves some combination of sharding and adding more servers).
 Horizontally-scaled systems have the potential to become much more powerful than vertically-scaled ones overall: you'll hit an upper bound on how much RAM/CPU/GPU/etc. you can add to one server, but additional servers can tile out much farther.

 All that being said, noSQL data stores have some downsides as a result of their distributive nature.
 NoSQL databases follow the CAP Theorem which states that it is impossible for a distributed database to simultaneously provide consistency, availability, and partition tolerance.
 However, InfluxDB is an exception.
-InfluxDB is a hybrid non-strict CP/AP, as detailed in this post.
+InfluxDB is a hybrid non-strict CP/AP.

 Finally, the most significant downside of noSQL data stores comes from their lack of history compared with SQL ones.